 Charlotte’s Web is the story of a little girl named Fern who loves a little pig named Wilbur – and of Wilbur’s dear friend Charlotte A. Cavatica, a beautiful large grey spider who lives with Wilbur in the barn.
 With the help of Templeton, the rat who never did anything for anybody unless there was something in it for him, and by a wonderfully clever plan of their own, Charlotte saves the life of Wilbur, who by this time had grown up to be quite a pig.

-Over to you now.
-Which books are the favourite stories in your house?
+Have your say!
+Any more good books for kids that are favourites in your house?
 Tell us in the comments below.